alexcbb/Genie-Generative-Interactive-Environments/CONTRIBUTING.md

 # Introduction
 Welcome to our unofficial reimplementation of GENIE paper project.

-We are contributing to reimplement this amazing method in order to make it accessible to the community and make it possible to reuse it for further purposes.
+We are wanting to reimplement this amazing method in order to make it accessible to the community and make it possible to reuse it for further purposes.

 ## Contribution types

 We are open to any contribution : improving documentation, model implementations/corrections, new features, bugs fixing, optimization,...
-If the feature you search is not already implemented, ask for it in the issue section and we will let any contributor that wants to work on it.
+If the feature you search is not already implemented or in the TODO list, ask for it in the issue section of the repo.

 ### Bug Fixes:
 1. If you find a bug please submit a GitHub issue.